hilton/hilton.github.com/presentations/inventory.md

 ---

 Any simple day-to-day problem can be a complicated software project, if you overthink it enough.
-This mini-case study shows my inventory management system for managing supermarket deliveries.
+This case study tells the story of how I turned the problem of planning supermarket deliveries into an even bigger inventory management problem.
+Obsessively over-complicating the problem expanded its scope to include spend control, price optimisation, storage and stock levels.
-It includes inventory management techniques, turning it into a software problem, my solution, and an unexpected lesson about commercial software development.
+The story concludes with how I chose a software solution, and an unexpected lesson about commercial software development.

 Attendees will learn about the biggest software design tradeoff, and that you don’t have to craft or build physical things to have a nerdy home project.